imranlivt/stage_ros/README.md

 TF name starts with '/' error for multi laser and multi robot cases

-Just download and compile this version instead of the repository version This has been tested on ROs-Melodic
+Just download and compile this version instead of the repository version

+This has been tested on ROS-Melodic